ga-wdi-boston/rails-api-many-to-many/README.md

 \d loans
 ```

-Now we see all the columns contained in the `loan` table.
+Now we see all the columns contained in the `loans` table.

-### Code Along: Create Appointment Table
+### Code Along: Create Appointment Model

-We're going to use the generators that Rails provides to generate a `appointment`
+We're going to use the generators that Rails provides to generate an `appointment`
-model along with a `appointment` migration that includes references to both
+model along with an `appointment` migration that includes references to both
 `patient` and `doctor`.

 ```ruby
 bin/rails generate scaffold appointment doctor:references patient:references date:datetime
 ```

-Along with creating a `appointment` model, controller, routes, and serializer,
+Along with creating an `appointment` model, controller, routes, and serializer,
 Rails will create this migration:

 ```ruby